FenrisAkashi/ForbisWebsite/Readme.md

-home.html (main/landing page): Needs the quote button pop up form to actually submit an email. about.html: Needs the quote button pop up form to actually submit an email. services.html: Done unless services need to be changed or added. gallery.html: Just needs all of the images resized to fit properly.
-Largest square proportions and then resize to 500 x 500 pixels. reviews.html: Google reviews embeded using elfsight.
+home.html (main/landing page): Needs the quote button pop up form to actually submit an email. about.html: Needs the quote button pop up form to actually submit an email. services.html: Done unless services need to be changed or added. gallery.html: Just need to have Forbis decide which ones should be removed if any. reviews.html: Google reviews embeded using elfsight.
 Need to discuss options w/Forbis. contact.html: Needs the quote button pop up form to actually submit an email.